upasadena/interactive-cyoa-tutorial/docs/mechanics/images.md

 * A value of `90` is the default selection, and seems identical to the original

-This option can go really low—saving a lot of space—before being super noticable on some images.
+This option can go really low—saving a lot of space—before being super noticeable on some images.

 ![](../images/90_compress_quality.gif)

 ---

-Ideally, you should strive for a balance between reducing the file size and having the noticability of the compression.
+Ideally, you should strive for a balance between reducing the file size and having the noticeability of the compression.

 #### Compressing all Images
 Compressing **all** images requires a different method, however.
 It is not